nwjs/node/doc/api/cli.md

 added: v25.8.0
 -->

-Enable audit only for the permission model.
-When enabled, permission checks are performed but access is not denied.
-Instead, a warning is emitted for each permission violation via diagnostics channel.
+Enable audit mode for the permission model.
+When enabled, permission checks are performed but access is **not** denied — no `ERR_ACCESS_DENIED` error is thrown.
+Instead, each permission violation is published through the `node:diagnostics_channel` module, and execution continues normally.

+This flag does not require [`--permission`](#--permission) to be specified.
+The `--allow-*` flags are not needed in audit mode, since no access is denied.

+Audit mode is useful for discovering what permissions your application requires before deploying with [`--permission`](#--permission).
+See the [Permission Model][] documentation for the list of diagnostics channel names and the message format.

+If both [`--permission`](#--permission) and `--permission-audit` are specified, `--permission` takes precedence and the Permission Model runs in enforce mode.

 ### `--preserve-symlinks`